annas-coder/blog-dashboard/README.md

 A simple Blog Dashboard application built with Nextjs and Material UI.
 This app allows users to view, create, and view details of blogs.
 It utilizes virtual scrolling for efficient performance, a toaster notification for user interaction, and RTK Query for managing HTTP services.

+### Live Demo

+You can view the live demo of the app here: [Live Blog Dashboard](https://blog-dashboard-hebe.vercel.app/)

 ## Features

 - **Blog Listing**: A list of blogs displayed with virtual scrolling to reduce page load time.